ThomasCode92/goldwatcher/README.md

 **About this Repository**<br />
 🌐 Project of the _[Building GUI Applications with Fyne and Go](https://www.udemy.com/course/building-gui-applications-with-fyne-and-go-golang/?couponCode=KEEPLEARNING)_ course.<br />
 ⭐ A _"Gold Price Monitor"_ application with SQL database.<br />
-🔍 Creating UI's, toolbar, database repositories, ...!
+🔍 Making API Requests, Refreshing the UI, database interactions,...

 ## Start the application